 Interested in this or similar expeditions?
 Please contact YHAI India for upcoming schedule and requirements.

 Have you biked to Leh?
 How was your experience?
-We would be delighted to see your pictures, and hear from you.
+We would love to hear from you (please scroll below to leave a comment).